Positive Approaches to Challenging Behavior

 Creating the PBS Plan

-Once the interventions are in place and the team has completed the brainstorming session and chosen interventions that are a good fit for the person and team, it is time to write the PBS plan.
-It can be helpful to combine all of the information about positive supports for one person into a unified plan of action.
+Once the interventions are in place and the child or adult and team team members have completed the brainstorming session and chosen interventions that are a good fit, it is time to write the PBS plan.
+A written plan can be helpful as a way to combine all of the information about positive supports for someone into a unified plan of action.
 This makes it easier for family, caregivers, or staff to keep all the elements moving forward.
 PBS plans vary in size and complexity.
 Larger plans have multiple positive supports and interventions addressing each area of the hypothesis statement (setting event interventions, antecedent intervention, teaching new skills to replace challenging behavior, and consequence interventions).

 A written PBS plan will have the following features:

-The quick one-page review can be a helpful resource for families and staff.
-A summary of important interventions that is easy to read and can be used during the routines where the interventions are implemented can be an important way to support the people implementing the positive behavior support plan and increase fidelity of the strategies used.
+A quick one-page review can be a helpful resource for families and staff.
+A summary of important interventions that is easy to read and can be used during everyday routines where the interventions are implemented is an important way to increase use of the interventions and help people remember all of the steps involved.

 Visit the Behavior Support Plan: Competing Behavior Pathway for a blank copy of a behavioral support plan.